Barnabás Kelemen: Founder of Kelemen Quartett

 In 2009 Barnabás Kelemen established the Kelemen Quartet with his wife Katalin Kokas.
-In their first years they have won the grand prizes of three of the greatest string quartet competitions, the Premio Paolo Borciani in Reggio Emilia, the Melbourne and the Beijing competitions and has kept the attention of the international quartet life with appearances at the NY Carnegie Hall, at the Berlin Philharmony, the Salzburg Mozarteum, the Vienna Musikverein, the Amsterdam Concertgebouw, the Teatro Fenice of Venice or at their yearly returns at the London Wigmore Hall since 2011.
-With their new members violinist Jonian Ilias Kadesha and cellist Vashti Mimosa Hunter the quartet recently appeared with their giant project of playing all Bartók string quartets at festivals like Mantova, Lockenhaus, Eisenstadt, Banff or Budapest Bartók Art Weeks Festival.
+In their first years they won the grand prizes of three of the renowned string quartet competitions; the Premio Paolo Borciani in Reggio Emilia, the Melbourne and the Beijing competitions.
+They have helped to keep the attention of the international quartet audience with appearances at the NY Carnegie Hall, at the Berlin Philharmony, the Salzburg Mozarteum, the Vienna Musikverein, the Amsterdam Concertgebouw, the Teatro Fenice of Venice or at their yearly returns at the London Wigmore Hall since 2011.
+With their new members, violinist Jonian Ilias Kadesha and cellist Vashti Mimosa Hunter the quartet recently appeared with their grand undertaking of playing all Bartók string quartets at festivals like Mantova, Lockenhaus, Eisenstadt, Banff or Budapest Bartók Art Weeks Festival.

 Competitions, and Awards

-Kelemen has achieved outstanding results at worlds greatest contests, including first prizes at both the 1999 Salzburg International Mozart Violin Competition and the 2002 International Violin Competition of Indianapolis, the third prize at Brussels’ 2001 Queen Elisabeth Violin Competition.
+Kelemen has won first prizes at both the 1999 Salzburg International Mozart Violin Competition and the 2002 International Violin Competition of Indianapolis, and third prize at Brussels’ 2001 Queen Elisabeth Violin Competition.
 His artistry has been recognized with the highest professional and state honors: he has been awarded Liszt, Bartók-Pásztory and Kossuth Prizes, Prima and the London-based Gramophone Awards, and is the holder of the Knight's Cross of the Order of Merit of the Republic of Hungary.

 Life Plans

-With his wife and four children they are currently building an arts-farm on a 13.000 quadratmeter land with three old houses in an 18 inhabited magical village in Lendvajakabfa close to Maribor/ Graz but far from world's bustle.
-It will host season-through masterclasses camps concerts seminars or recordings in its barn-concert-hall-theater..
-Will accommodate up to 20 students in 2 persons condos/apartments and up to 4 guest professors with their spouses in their separate apartments.
-It will be a unique place to forget time and to sink in work in symbiosis with nature.
-The Kokas- Kelemen couple plans to spend most of the time of their lives at their farm that opens in the spring of 2022.
+With his wife and four children, Kelemen is building an arts-farm on a 13.000 square meter large land with three old houses in an 18 inhabited village in Lendvajakabfa.
+It hosts season-through masterclasses, camps, concerts, seminars, and recordings in its barn-concert-hall-theater.
+It accommodates up to 20 students in two persons apartments and up to four guest professors with their spouses in separate apartments.
+The Kokas- Kelemen couple plans to spend most of the time of their lives at their farm that opened in the spring of 2022.